Codedwells/LCG/README.md

 ### 🧰 Languages / Tools

-For all the way inclusivity😃 we decided to use these technologies:
+For the project decided to use these technologies:
+- Frontend
   - JavaScript
   - HTML
   - CSS

+- Backend
+  - NodeJs
+  - Express
+  - MongoDB

 <br>